WolfoIsBestWolf/ror2-FixedSpawnDissonance/mod-VanillaArtifactsPlus/README.md

 			</td>
 			<td>
 				<br>
-				Dropped Equipments will be replaced by a Enigma Fragment, similiar to RoR1.<br>
+				Dropped Equipments will be replaced by a Enigma Fragment, like in RoR1.<br>
-				This reduces Equipment Cooldown by 12% per stack.<br>
+				Each fragment reduces Equipment Cooldown by 12%.<br>
+				Elite Aspects result in a Elite Fragment.<br>
 				If you do not have an Equipment, the fragment gets turned back into an equipment.<br>
 				<br>
 				Enigma no longer rolls into Tricorn, Recycler, Spinel Tonic, Glowing Meteor.<br>